usds/SME-QA-Website/pages/phases/job-announcement.md

   </ul>
 </div>

+### Limiting the number of accepted applications

+To limit the applicants to 100, you must include this language in the job announcement:

+> The agency will only consider applications from the first 100 applicants who complete their submission.

 ## Focus on content

 <p>
   Job announcements put too much focus on regulations and other legal content, instead of on what a job seeker needs to know.
-As a result, the job seeker doesn’t have enough information to make an informed decision and agencies are unable to attract qualified applicants.
+As a result, the job seeker doesn't have enough information to make an informed decision and agencies are unable to attract qualified applicants.
 </p>
 <h4>Why should we fix it?</h4>
 <p>